Skip to main content

 • The bird feels cold to the touch when you pick it up

 To keep the baby bird(s) safe while you figure out how to help them, put them in a small cardboard box with a soft towel or t-shirt.
-Even on a warm day babies can get cold, so give them a heat source:
+Even when indoors, or on a warm day, babies can get cold or even hypothermic, so give them a heat source:

 • a clean sock filled with dry, uncooked rice, and microwaved for one minute

-• a plastic bottle from the recycling bin filled with hot tap water and wrapped in a face cloth or tea towel
+• a plastic bottle from the recycling bin filled with hot tap water and wrapped in a tea towel or face cloth (securely anchored to the box so that it does not squish the babies)

 Do not give them any food or water – right now keeping them warm in a dark and quiet place is more important.